SQL SQLite dialect

 OGRFeature(SELECT):0

-ogrinfo cities.csv -dialect sqlite -sql "SELECT *, ogr_geocode(city, 'country') AS country, ST_Centroid(ogr_geocode(city)) FROM cities"
+ogrinfo cities.csv -dialect sqlite -sql "SELECT *, ogr_geocode(city, 'country_code') AS country_code, ST_Centroid(ogr_geocode(city)) FROM cities"

 returns: